KOREA – Explore

 Tradition, Modernity and eclectic Nature

-On the beautiful volcanic island Jeju you can enjoy unique nature: We take a trip to the famous Hallasan, admire the Jusangjeolli cliffs along the coast and see the island from the bird’s eye view from the extinct volcano Seongsan Illchulbong.
+On the beautiful volcanic island Jeju you can enjoy unique nature: We take a trip to the famous Hallasan at nearly 2000m altitude, admire the Jusangjeolli cliffs along the coast and see the island from the bird’s eye view from the extinct volcano Seongsan Illchulbong.
 Get to know the Haenyo, the sea women divers and watch them at work.
 Of course not missing out on the impressive lava cave system.

 Highlights of tour